Sage is a plant that counts a great many species, over 900, and it exists as a perennial, an annual, a biennial, and as shrub, too.

 Dried sage leaves keep very well, they can last several months.

-Very well defended against most diseases, sage actually is more of a repellent against certain kinds of insects and diseases that usually attack plants in the vegetable patch.
+Very well defended against most diseases, sage actually is more of a repellent against certain kinds of insects and diseases that usually attack plants in the vegetable patch, such as the “large white” butterfly.

 Sage is also said to be a great rodent repellent.